 The program statute requires that eligible heat pumps are installed in the applicant’s Minnesota residence.
 To qualify, an eligible applicant must own and reside in the home or multi-family unit where the heat pump is installed.
 Multi-family housing units where the owner does not reside are not eligible for this program.

-For this program, "heat pump" means a cold climate rated air-source heat pump.
+For this program, "heat pump" means an ENERGY STAR® certified, cold climate rated air-source heat pump.

 • The heat pump has been installed by a contractor on the approved contractor list (to be released prior to program launch)

-Technologies that are not eligible for the state rebate program but, allowed under the federal program, include:
+Technologies that are not eligible for the state rebate program but, allowed under HEAR, include:

 • Ground source heat pumps